 EPL 100: Ranking of Premier League's Best Players After Matchday 31

-The FA Cup took centre stage in England this week, with semi-final berths at stake, but humming along in the background were four Premier League games.
-Liverpool thrashed Waford, while AFC Bournemouth, Crystal Palace and Everton all earned crucial victories.
+The FA Cup took centre stage this week, with semi-final berths at stake, but humming along in the background were four Premier League games.
+Liverpool thrashed Watford, while Bournemouth, Crystal Palace and Everton all earned crucial victories.

 It hasn't generated much in terms of movement, but we do have a leadership change in one category.

-We have updated our lists to take into account the latest gameweek of action.
+We have updated our lists to take into account the latest gameweek.
 They are divided into seven position groups and based solely on performances in the Premier League in 2017-18.

 To be eligible, a player must have taken part in at least half the games his team has played.

 Eight of our top 10 goalkeepers for the season were out of action this weekend, leading to zero changes in the category.